-A Stockpile gift card is the quickest, easiest way to give someone a gift of stock!
+A Stockpile gift card is the quickest, easiest way to give someone stock as a gift!

 How Does It Work?

-Buying a Stockpile e-gift is as easy as buying a book at Amazon!
-Just choose the stock and dollar amount you want to give (say, $50 of Apple stock), tell us who the recipient is, and pay for your purchase using your debit card or a Visa/Mastercard credit card.
-Unfortunately, we can not accept American Express credit cards.
+Buying a Stockpile gift card is as easy as buying a book on Amazon!
+Just choose the stock and dollar amount you want to give (say, $50 of Apple stock), tell us who the recipient is, and pay for your purchase using your debit card.
+Unfortunately, gift cards cannot be purchased with a credit card.

 Does the gift card have an expiration date?

 No, not at all.
 Stockpile gift cards don't have an expiration date.
-You can redeem it anytime.
+They can be redeemed anytime.

 What if I’m under 18 years old?

-Stockpile gift cards are refundable to the purchaser with proof of purchase.
+*Stockpile gift cards are not available for purchase in Connecticut (CT).
+Gift cards are refundable to the purchaser with proof of purchase.